This Chicken Chow Mein is an easy, at-home recipe that’s better than any Chinese takeout! It’s simple and so crave-worthy!

 - In another bowl whisk together broth, soy sauce, oyster sauce, pepper, remaining 2 tablespoons rice wine, and remaining 1 teaspoon cornstarch; set aside.

-- Heat oil in a 12-inch nonstick skillet over high heat until oil just begins to smoke.
+- Heat oil in a 12-inch nonstick skillet over medium high heat until the oil just begins to smoke.
 Add chicken and cook, stirring often, until opaque, about 2-3 minutes.
 Add celery and cook until tender but still crisp, about 1 minute.
 Finally, add scallion whites, garlic, and ginger and cook until fragrant, about 30-60 seconds.

-- Give broth mixture a quick whisk to recombine, and then add to skillet and cook until thickened and chicken is cooked through, about 2 minutes.
+- Give broth mixture a quick whisk to recombine, and then add to skillet and cook until thickened and chicken is cooked through about 2 minutes.

 - Stir in bean sprouts and noodles and toss to combine and evenly coat everything in sauce, about 1 minute.
-Transfer chicken chow mein to platter, sprinkle with scallion greens and serve.
+Transfer chicken chow mein to a platter, sprinkle with scallion greens and serve.